FIR (2022 film): Plot

 Defense Minister, a government-sanctioned drone, fires a military missile to the factory.

 Archana tries to persuade Irfan to leave the factory, as it is about to be destroyed.
 However, he refuses, as he wants to stop the activation of the sarin gas.
 The factory is destroyed by the missile, seemingly killing Irfan.
 Ajay Dewan is congratulated for preventing the gas attack.
 It is revealed that the whole operation was planned by Ajay Dewan, which was only known to very few people.
 He found an officer with a chemical engineering background and named him Irfan Ahmed, erasing his past life.
-With the help of Archana, Irfan eliminates Abu Bakkar's chemical engineer Ashraf, in order to lure Abu Bakr to India.
+With the help of Archana, Irfan eliminates Abu Bakkar's chemical engineer Ashraf, in order to lure Abu Bakkar to India.
 It is also revealed that Irfan actually escaped from the missile strike of the factory and is on another mission, where his real name is revealed to be Faizal Ibrahim Raiz (FIR).